This Buttermilk Fruit Cake

 way fruit cakes must be) and it's nicely spiced with ground cinnamon,

-this one does not use any eggs.
-This recipe is adapted from Jeffrey Alford
+this fruit cakes does not contain eggs.
+This recipe is loosely based

 photographs.
 There are recipes from all over the world covering